bugzmanov/nes_ebook/src/chapter_6_2.md

 ```

-Some crucial details are still missing: some of the operations have variable clock time depending on the execution.
+Some crucial details are still missing: some of the CPU operations take variable clock time depending on the execution flow.
 For example, conditional branch operations (like BNE) take an additional CPU cycle if the comparison is successful.
 And yet another CPU cycle if the JUMP would result in program counter to be on another memory page

-> Memory page on the NES is 256.
+> Memory page size is 256 bytes.
 For example, the range [0x0000 ..
 0x00FF]- belongs to page 0, [0x0100 ..
 0x01FF] belongs to page 1, etc.
-> To check if 2 addresses are on the same page, it's enough to compare the upper byte of the addresses.
+> It's enough to compare the upper byte of the addresses to see if they are on the same page.

 I leave it up to the reader to figure out how to codify those additional ticks that may or may not happen.

 # Interrupts

-So far our dependency graph looks straightforward:
+So far our dependency graph looks one-directional:

  <div style="text-align:center"><img src="./images/ch6.2/image_2_components_dag.png" width="60%"/></div>

-The problem is that we need to deliver signals from PPU to CPU and Rust doesn't really allow to have dependency cycles easily.
+The problem is that we want to deliver signals from PPU to CPU and Rust doesn't really allow to have dependency cycles easily.

 One way to overcome this is to replace the push model with pull.
 The CPU can ask if there are interrupts ready at the beginning of the interpret cycle.